Overview of the Module

-This series of videos have been put together to help empower you to design your own customized stress management rituals through cultivating a better appreciation of the various facets of our natural stress response.
+This course has been created to help empower you to design your own customized stress management rituals through cultivating a better appreciation of the various facets of our natural stress response.
 After viewing these videos you will be able to,

 - Understand the stress response system so that you can learn to work with the principles underlying the stress response rather than become an unsuspecting victim of its effects.